 Swiss law considers the first month of indefinite term employment to be a probation period, during which either party may terminate the contract at any time by giving seven days' notice (Article 335b (1), SCO).

-Different terms may be envisaged by an individual written agreement, a standard employment contract or a collective employment contract; however, the probation period cannot exceed three months (Article 335b (2), SCO).
+Different terms may be envisaged by an individual written agreement (signed by either handwritten signatures or qualified electronic signatures within the meaning of Swiss law), a standard employment contract or a collective employment contract; however, the probation period cannot exceed three months (Article 335b (2), SCO).